Have you ever paid for a long-term gym membership only to stop using it after a few weeks? You know, when you lost your gym motivation?

 Here’s to your health!

 Do you work out at home?
-What methods have you used to keep to a workout schedule?
-Do you have a gym membership that you use regularly?
+What methods have you used to find consistent gym motivation?

 *The Washington Post, citing a podcast called Planet Money